Robinhood Rating: 4-star brokerage firm rating

 Pricing

-Stock and option trades are also commission-free.
-Options have no per-contract fee, and exercises and assignments are free.
+Stock and standard equity option trades still follow the same zero-commission policy.
+Options have no per-contract fees on standard equity contracts, and exercises and assignments are free.

 Robinhood Promotion